-That being said, dramatic natural beauty is not all Harpers Ferry has to offer.
-Due to its location at a crossroads, the town has also endured a tumultuous history.
+But, beauty is not all Harpers Ferry has to offer.
+Due to its strategic location, the town has had a tumultuous history.
 To illustrate, it changed hands eight times between 1861 and 1865 during the Civil War.

 JOHN BROWN’S INSURRECTION

-Decades later on October 16, 1859, the abolitionist John Brown led a group of 21 men on a raid of the Armory.
+A half century later in 1859, the abolitionist John Brown led a group of 21 men on a raid of the Armory.
 Brown’s intention was to use the weapons to start a slave uprising throughout the south.
-Forced to hole up in the Armory’s engine house, however, the group was taken captive by U.S. marines two days later.
+However, the men were forced to hole up in the Armory’s engine house.
+They were taken captive by U.S. marines just two days later.

 John Brown’s Fort

-Charged with ‘conspiring with slaves to commit treason and murder,‘ Brown was subsequently tried, convicted and hanged in Charles Town on December 1859.
-However, historians generally agree that his raid was the catalyst for the Civil War.
+Charged with ‘conspiring with slaves to commit treason and murder,‘ Brown was tried, convicted and hanged in Charles Town on December 1859.
+Nevertheless, historians generally agree that his raid was the catalyst for the Civil War.